SDivakarBhat/sdivakarbhat.github.io/_posts/2021-12-06-the-maiden-metric-century-ride-aka-my-first-100km-cycling-experience.md

 I was aware that this would be a demanding ride as it was my longest ride till now and also as the route was full of multiple small and big bridges across numerous waterways connecting the islands.
 Therefore I planned to start early and also ensured that I am fully prepared with enough water and snacks.
 My cycle also started getting a makeover gradually, with accessories like bottle holder, better seat cover, tail light, etc, based on the experience I gained from each ride.
 I started from my home around 06 45 AM riding through the scenic Goshree islands, Vypin, Cherai and finally reaching the destination.
 I took brief breaks in the middle to stretch and hydrate.
 It was a tough ride with occasional muscle cramps owing to the multiple short but sharp bridge ascents.
 But the spectacular view I got to witness at the Munambam beach was worth the ride.
 <p>
     <img src="https://user-images.githubusercontent.com/42075133/145931606-d71d6c20-5ccf-487e-86b7-3f3691dbaf5d.jpg" alt="munambam-cycle" width="auto" width="100%">
-    <em>View at Munambam beach with the beach on right and estuary on the left</em>
+    <em>View at Munambam beach with the beach on left and estuary on the right</em>
 </p>
 <p>
     <img src="https://user-images.githubusercontent.com/42075133/145931683-b372075c-06b4-449b-9cde-2f410111a4b6.jpg" alt="munambam-horizon" width="auto" width="100%">